sumnerevans/sumnerevans.com/content/posts/travel/2025-fosdem/waterloo/index.md

 [post from last year]({{<ref"../../2024-fosdem/waterloo/index.md">}}), the allied forces under Wellington valiantly held the critical Hougoumont château while being pressed hard in the centre during the afternoon.
-However, the coalition forces were highly coordinated and the Prussian army under Lord Blücher arrived on the field in the late afternoon and evening threatening Napoleon's right flank and achieving numerical superiority for the coalition.
+However, the coalition forces were highly coordinated and the Prussian army under General Blücher arrived on the field in the late afternoon and evening threatening Napoleon's right flank and achieving numerical superiority for the coalition.
 Pressed on three sides, the French line collapsed and a rout ensued.
 Napoleon himself was